 It’s even Bluetooth compatible with your phone for transfers out in the field.
 A great starters kit with everything you need.

 With DSLR cameras, your images are only as good as your lens.
 Consider buying a basic body and an upgraded lens.
 I have the Tamron 16-300mm, an all-in-one lens for my Canon Rebel.
 At 16mm, it takes great wide angle shots and the 300mm zoom is great for shooting subjects at a distance.

 Underwater and Action Camera (GoPro)

 GoPro cameras are very light, small, and functional.
 They have hands-free operation, and shoot video at 4K resolution at 60 fps.
 That means that at the super high 4K resolution, you can still slow action shots down to make a slo-mo video.

-We currently own 5 GoPro cameras, including the newest Hero7 Black.
+We currently own 5 GoPro cameras.
 Here are some tips for shooting animals with a GoPro.

 Everything in one, this sports action camera with Wi-Fi, is waterproof, has a decent battery life, is a camera and camcorder, has great photo quality and is capable of high-speed shots.

 This little camera is a powerhouse capable of doing anything, going anywhere and capturing everything.
 Swimming in hot springs or hiking to mountaintop views with 170 wide angle it will record or photograph anything.
 Perfect for travel bloggers, adventure seekers and adrenaline junkies as you can buy accessories to strap it to bikes, helmets, your chest or anything else you think of.
 It’s compact and lightweight, easy to slip into your luggage for travel.